-This photo below is of a 36 inch neck cooler I made from a fat quarter (cut two 4 inch pieces the width of the quarter and sew them together to make a 36 inch long cooler).
+This photo below is of a 36 inch neck cooler I made from a fat quarter (cut two 4 inch wide pieces the width of the quarter, so 18 inches long, and sew them together to make a 36 inch long cooler).
 The contrasting thread makes it a bit easier to see the 4-4inch sections sewn into the cooler (click the image to make it larger).

 Then when you're all finished with the crystals and the sections, tuck the ends of your tube in and top stitch them to finish the neck cooler off.
 I did the blue one below at an angle and the starry printed one in a straight line.
 I like the angled finish better and will probably use it for the rest of my neck coolers.

 They don't look like much when they are dry--which means they are super easy to store in a camper or drawer at home.
 Then when you need them, toss them in a sink or bowl filled with water.

 After ten minutes they looked like the photo below--and they continued to plump after that (see photo at the bottom of post).
 So allow atleast 20 minutes of soaking time for full effect.
 Then toss them in a zip top bag in your cooler or fridge to cool them off even more.

 With the investment of a $7.99 bag of water crystals, I can make neck coolers for everyone I know and still have some crystals left for my potted plants. :)

 Update: We wore our first batch while doing yard work and they worked fantastically!
 They stayed cool for hours, and they stay plump for days!
 It amazingly took about 10 days before they dried out enough to be stored flat again.